The

 A hidden little gem in SE Portland, this design hub was used as an innovation space away from the WHQ campus – a place to play with tools, methods, and ideas.
 An incubator.

-These icons visually represent Nike’s focus areas within the supply chain.
+These icons visually represent Nike’s innovation focus areas within the supply chain.

 Process sketches

-Nike often looks to adjacent industries – aviation, toys/games, medical, automotive – for innovative product ideas and processes.
+Nike often looks to adjacent industries – aviation, toys/games, medical equipment, automotive – for inspiration on innovative product ideas and processes.